Choosing your Standing Desk 101

-By now you have probably discovered some of the amazing benefits of making the switch to a height adjustable desk, ranging from reduced back pain to improved cardiovascular health.
+By now you have probably discovered some of the amazing benefits of making the switch to a standing desk, ranging from reduced back pain to improved cardiovascular health.
 But when the time comes to finally get a standing desk, it’s easy to get confused, and maybe even intimidated.
 Fear not!
-We’re here to simplify the process and help you choose the best standing desk.
+We’re here to simplify the process and help you choose the right standing desk.

 Full Standing Desk